-The principles of this Policy will apply to all Organisation business and also to members’ practice, and to contractors and visitors to the Organisation.
+The principles of this policy will apply to all BeeLeaf business, members’ practice and contractors and visitors to BeeLeaf

-The psychotherapeutic modalities of Outcome Oriented and Hypno-Psychotherapies are explicitly committed to promoting a culture that actively values difference and recognises that people from a variety of backgrounds and experience can bring valuable insights to psychotherapy, training in psychotherapy, working environments, practice policy and wider society.
+The psychotherapeutic modalities of Contemporary Psychotherapy are explicitly committed to promoting a culture that actively values difference and recognises that people from a variety of backgrounds and experience can bring valuable insights to psychotherapy, training in psychotherapy, working environments, practice policy and wider society.

 The key considerations are that the individual is able to satisfy the requirements, competencies and codes of practice of their programme of study or of their defined post and that they are supported to do so in appropriate and diverse ways.

-- The uniqueness of all clients and the necessity for therapy practice to flex appropriately according to different clients’ needs, resources and strengths
+- The uniqueness of all clients and need for therapy practice to flex appropriately according to different clients’ needs, resources and strengths.

-- A presupposition that people are predominantly motivated towards wellness rather than pathology
+- Presupposition that people are predominantly motivated towards wellness rather than pathology.

-- The inner wisdom of the client being recognised and respected in their management of their life and therapeutic needs
+- Recognition and respect for the inner wisdom and ecology of the client in their management of their life and therapeutic needs.

-- The preservation of dignity of the human being in the face of suffering, struggle and injustice
+- Preservation of dignity of the human being in the face of suffering, struggle and injustice.

 BeeLeaf also recognises the harm done by inequity, marginalisation and discrimination and promotes action to highlight and lessen the impact of these on individuals and groups.